Zager-Zhang/Zager-Zhang.github.io/_pages/about.md

 Hello!
 I'm Mingjie Zhang (张明杰), an MPhil student at [The Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/), under the supervision of [Prof. Boyu ZHOU](https://sysu-star.com/) (周博宇) and [Prof. Jun MA](https://personal.hkust-gz.edu.cn/junma/people-page.html) (马骏).

-My research interests lie in **Robotics** and **Embodied AI**, with a particular focus on:
+My research interests lie in **Robotics** and **Embodied AI**, related research and currently focusing on:
+- Vision-Language Navigation
 - Autonomous Aerial Reconstruction/Exploration

-- Vision-Language Navigation
+I also have a strong interest in Mobile Manipulation, VLA and Humanoid.

-Hobbies: Badminton🏸, Swimming🏊‍.
+**Hobbies**: Badminton🏸, Swimming🏊‍.

+**I am actively looking for the PhD opportunity in Fall 2026.**

 Education
 ======

-- **MPhil Student**, The Hong Kong University of Science and Technology (Guangzhou), *2024 – Present* (will graduate in 2026)
+- **MPhil Student**, The Hong Kong University of Science and Technology (Guangzhou), *2024 – 2026 (expected)*

 - **B.Eng**, School of Electronics and Information, Northwestern Polytechnical University, *2020 – 2024*